-On the Regulatory front, the implementation of the new version of statistical reporting of payment systems and instruments to Bank of Portugal, known as the PAY Project, continued.
+On the Regulatory front, the implementation of the new version of statistical reporting of payment systems and instruments to Bank of Portugal, known as the PAY Project, and the evolution of the current EMIR report (EMIR Refit Project), were completed.

-Looking ahead to 2024, we note with great relevance the following projects:
+Looking ahead to 2025, we highlight the following projects:

-- i. completion of the PAY Project and update of the current EMIR report (EMIR Refit Project); - ii. implementation of immediate payment transfers and of the features of the Lookup Proxy and of COP within the scope of SEPA Transfers; - iii. automation of operational processes that support securities' operations with customers; and - iv. monitoring of the normalization of operations carried out at the HQ and at the Spanish Branch processes, teams, and systems.
+- i. implementation of immediate transfers, from the ordering angle; - ii. implementation of the fund distribution project to customers via Allfunds; and - iii. consolidation of the transversal operative carried out at the HQ and at the Spanish Branch processes, teams, and systems.